Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Experimental Results

-The first analysis investigates the performance of the SARMA$(1, 0){\times}(1, 0)_{24}$ (model $\mathcal{M}_1$) in the one hour ahead prediction task.
-Aggregate time series $x_A$ were generated according to Section~\ref{sub-sub-sec:Generating-Aggregate-Consumption}.
-For each time-series, the corresponding mean load $W_{A}$, forecast $\hat{x}_{A}$ and performance $\text{MAPE}(x_{A}, \hat{x}_{A})$ were computed.
-The \textit{aggregation-error} curve is the plot of the pairs $(W_A, \text{MAPE}(x_{A}, \hat{x}_{A}))$ for all generated groups $A$ as shown in Figure~\ref{fig:unv-M1-log-log}.
-The scaling law in Eq.~\eqref{eq:MAPE-with-load} was fit to this data using least-squares.

-The fit (solid line) and the \emph{ideal aggregation} (dashed line) scaling laws are displayed in Figure \ref{fig:unv-M1-log-log}.
-Fit parameters are shown in Table~\ref{tab:mape-model-comparison}.
-Note $p < 1$ indicating the scaling rate is reduced from the ideal.
-The origin for this phenomena is explained in Section~\ref{Analytical-Model-for-CV-scaling}.
+First we investigate the performance of model $\mc{M}_1$ in the one hour ahead prediction task.
+For each time-series, the corresponding mean load $W_{A}$, forecast $\hat{x}_{A}$ and performance $\text{CV}(x_{A}, \hat{x}_{A})$ were computed.
+The Aggregation Error Curve is the plot of the pairs $(W_A, \text{CV}(x_{A}, \hat{x}_{A}))$ for all generated groups $A$ as shown in Figure~\ref{fig:unv-M1-log-log}.
+The scaling law in \eqref{eq:CV-with-load} was fit to this data using a non-linear least-squares procedure detailed in \ref{appendix-parameter-fit-NLLS}.
+The fit (solid line) and the \emph{ideal aggregation} scaling laws are displayed in Figure \ref{fig:unv-M1-log-log}.
+Fit parameters are shown in Table~\ref{tab:cv-mape-model-comparison} for model $\mc{M}_1$ and others.